FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: Related Work

-Secondly, current solutions have complex hardware-specific, explicit synchronization schemes for synchronizing groups of hardware-specific processing elements (PEs), requiring either a fixed data structures or fine-grain synchronization methods. (\textit{e.g.}, \textit{Kokkos :: Cuda :: fence}, \textit{\_\_threadfence}, or \textit{sycl :: nd\_item.barrier}).
+Secondly, current solutions have complex hardware-specific, explicit synchronization schemes for synchronizing groups of hardware-specific processing elements (PEs), requiring either fixed data structures or fine-grain synchronization methods. (\textit{e.g.}, \textit{Kokkos :: Cuda :: fence}, \textit{\_\_threadfence}, or \textit{sycl :: nd\_item.barrier}).
 Other pragma-based solutions have the added detriment of never being dynamically interoperable or portable without the express recompilation using an associated toolchain for new accelerators.
-This will be an issue porting to accelerators that do not have a sophisticated toolchain (compiler) to convert OpenMP pragmas to runtime calls (see Table \ref{table: NBODY_CODE}).
+This will be an issue porting to accelerators that do not have a sophisticated toolchain (compiler) to convert OpenMP pragmas to runtime calls.
 Finally, the generality of these interfaces towards a Von Neumann architecture will make it difficult to port to a non-thread-based accelerator platform (\textit{e.g.}, deep learning accelerator).
-With kernel support, FLASH treats synchronization as a kernel-trait (similar to a type-trait) (e.g. \textit{Groupby<2>}, see Table \ref{table: NBODY_CODE}).
-By taking a coarse-grain approach to synchronization, FLASH applies a synchronization scheme to the index table of a kernel during dispatch.
-This allows for synchronization to be algorithm-specific instead of hardware-specific.

-Thirdly, partitioning is the mechanism that allows one to take a single kernel and distribute it across different or like accelerators.
-The solutions observed in the related work defer the responsibility of partitioning and the explicit dispatch across multiple accelerators to the developers.
-With kernel support, FLASH provides a simple facility where users can provide a partitioning function based on the index table, allowing FLASH to separate the work items at runtime across multiple devices.
-Partitioning is applied in a similar way as \textit{GroupBy}, with an additional partitioning function parameter.